ijbd/elcc/README.md

-ELCC
+ELCC Calculator
 ===============

-University of Michigan ASSET Lab

-Computational method for calculating effective load carrying capability (ELCC) of a solar or wind plant in the U.S.
+Computational method for calculating effective load carrying capability (ELCC) of a solar or wind plant in the U.S. Developed by the University of Michigan Advancing Sustainable Systems through low-impact Energy Technologies (ASSET) Lab.

 Instructions:
 -------------